The Online Slang Dictionary

 None.
 How about some random words?

-Definitions include: to make a U-turn.
+Definitions include: a classic.

-Definitions include: alternate spelling of "hippie".
+Definitions include: abbreviation of "heinous."

 How common is this slang?